LouisStefanuto/pastis-benchmark-mines2024/docs/index.md

 ## 📊 Dataset

+The challenge is based on the PASTIS dataset from Vivien Sainte Fare Garnot and Loic Landrieu.

 The dataset for this challenge is quite large, but for initial experiments, we recommend starting with the mini dataset.

 - **Mini Dataset**: Available on Kaggle in the [Data section](https://www.kaggle.com/competitions/data-challenge-invent-mines2024/data).